 What is a bank spread?

 Bank spread is the difference between the interest rate that a bank charges a borrower and the interest rate a bank pays a depositor.
 Also called the net interest spread, the bank spread is a percentage that tells someone how much money the bank earns versus how much it gives out.

 The bank spread can indicate a bank’s profit margin.
 A high spread equates to a higher profit margin, since the difference between interest earned and interest paid out is high.

 However, bank spread measures the average difference between lending and borrowing interest rates, not the amount of banking activity itself, which means that bank spread doesn’t necessarily indicate a financial institution’s profitability.
-But it is a key factor.

 Bank spread example